outdreamer/build-a-cure-1/docs/tasks/ideas.md

   - physics vertexes
     - potential energy collapses, cascades, & aggregates into structural information (like numbers) on efficiencies, in a way that maximizes difference
       - an example of a cross-interface insight
+      - symmetries are an input of interchangeability, such as two functions that can be transformed into the other that perform a similar computation, creating an efficiency (if you have one function in the symmetry, you can generate another, in case the first function doesnt compute what or how you need it to)
     - black hole unpacking function (allows information to develop)
     - universe overlap/collision/combination
     - lack of universe-preventing conditions (like how information can develop if black holes are far enough away) or potential to avoid destruction mechanisms